A superb voyage to South Georgia, the remotest and wildest of the United Kingdom's Overseas Territories.

 St Andrews Bay, a three kilometre long uninterrupted sweep of fine dark sand, covered in penguins and seals.
 The bay hosts the biggest colony of king Penguins on South Georgia.
 Leopard seals patrol the rocks at this end of the beach too, hunting for penguins along the edge of kelp beds.

 Cooper Bay, at the southeast extremity of South Georgia.
 There is a wealth of wildlife at this site, in a spectacular setting.
 Chinstrap, gentoo and maybe one or two macaroni penguins.

 Drygalski Fjord, also located in the far south east of the island.
 The glaciers found in this dramatic fjord have retreated significantly in recent decades, but they still remain one of the most striking features of this coastline.

-Spend the next two days crossing the Scotia Sea towards the Antarctic Peninsula, offering opportunities to be out on deck, catch up on some reading, check through and edit your photos, or simply reflect on the magical experiences of the last days on South Georgia.
+Spend the next two days sailing back to Ushuaia, offering opportunities to be out on deck, catch up on some reading, check through and edit your photos, or simply reflect on the magical experiences of the last days on South Georgia.
 Lectures and other activities will be offered throughout these days.

 You should note: Exact itinerary and duration will depend on your chosen vessel, departure date and local conditions.